alex-davidson/brewing/Mead/BulkMead.md

 Next time I'll stick to just two tubs...

 Update 2019/03/23: Two tubs yielded an OG of 1.110, which is about right.
+Update 2019/07/12: FG was about 1.040, or ~10% ABV.
+The flavour is good, still sweet but noticeably less sweet than previous batches.

 ## Racking